MSW - Employee Portal - Microsoft Internal Project

 There was also extensive publicity to promote the launch of this redesign throughout the headquarters in Redmond.

-Two months after the project's completion, first-page traffic to the search bar dropped about 10% while overall page engagement has increased, including clicks below the fold.
+Two months after the project’s completion, we were able to reduce traffic from the search bar by 10% and increase overall page engagement, including clicks below the fold.